 One of the easiest ways to start your own affiliate program is to use a WordPress plugin like Easy Affiliate.
 In fact, this WordPress plugin is created by the same folks as MemberPress, which means integration is seamless.

 Once you’ve activated Easy Affiliate or another suitable plugin on your WordPress membership site, you can start defining the structure of your affiliate program – you’ll decide how you accept affiliates to your program, how much commission they’ll earn for each referral they send your way, and you’ll work with other settings, such as how and when to pay your affiliates.

 To help your affiliates achieve success and to generate more new members for your course, you can create banner adverts and other promotional content for them to make use of.
 Your affiliates can then log in to their dashboard area to access that content, as well as track their stats through their own control panel.

 If you choose the right tool, running and managing an affiliate program is surprisingly hands-off.

 By launching your own affiliate program, following the best membership site marketing strategies, and implementing proven SEO strategies, there is no reason why you can’t increase the number of registered users on your course or other membership projects.

-If you’ve yet to choose MemberPress, don’t forget that the Affiliate Royale plugin is included with each purchase of our WordPress membership plugin, giving you a great way to promote your project with affiliate marketing.
+If you’ve yet to choose MemberPress, don’t forget that the Easy Affiliate WordPress plugin integrates seamlessly, giving you a great way to promote your project with affiliate marketing.

 What’s stopping you from starting an affiliate program for your membership site?
 Share your thoughts in the comments below.